18F/eng-hiring/README.md

 This project uses CircleCI, here the dashboard

-For debugging, the [local-cli](https://circleci.com/docs/2.0/local-cli/) is useful: `circleci local execute --skip-checkout=true --job build`
+For debugging, the [local-cli](https://circleci.com/docs/2.0/local-cli/) is useful: `circleci local execute`

 ## Running locally with Docker